SAP-samples/ui5-exercises-codejam/chapters/chapter01/readme.md

 <br>

-> Our component set up is essentially a JavaScript module.
+> Our component set up is essentially a [JavaScript module (in the AMD format)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 We have defined it with the `sap.ui.define` method.
 This method takes two parameters (also see its [documentation](https://ui5.sap.com/sdk/#/api/sap.ui%23methods/sap.ui.define)):
 > 1. An array of dependencies from UI5 libraries
 > 1. A function that will be executed
 >